verrazzano/docs/content/en/docs/applications/oam/workloads/weblogic/_index.md

 Step 1.
 Create a WebLogic domain image.
    - To deploy a WebLogic domain in Kubernetes, first you need to create a Docker image for the WebLogic domain.
-   - To create a WebLogic domain image using [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling) (WDT), follow the instructions in [Example Image with a WLS Domain](https://github.com/oracle/docker-images/tree/main/OracleWebLogic/samples/12213-domain-home-in-image-wdt).
+   - To create a WebLogic domain image using [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling) (WDT), follow the instructions at:
+      - For a Model in Image domain home (recommended), see [Model in Image](https://oracle.github.io/weblogic-kubernetes-operator/managing-domains/model-in-image/).
+      - For a Domain home on a persistent volume (Domain on PV), see [Domain on Persistent Volume (PV)](https://oracle.github.io/weblogic-kubernetes-operator/managing-domains/domain-on-pv/).

 Step 2.
 Create a VerrazzanoWebLogicWorkload component.
    - To deploy and run the WebLogic domain image in Verrazzano, create the VerrazzanoWebLogicWorkload component that specifies the definition and parameters for the WebLogic domain contained in the image.
    - For an example VerrazzanoWebLogicWorkload Component resource created for a sample WebLogic domain, see the [todo-domain](https://github.com/verrazzano/examples/tree/master/todo-list) example.
-   - For all the options supported by the WebLogic domain configuration, see [Domain.md](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md).
+   - For all the options supported by the WebLogic domain configuration, see [Domain.md](https://github.com/oracle/weblogic-kubernetes-operator/blob/release/4.1/documentation/domains/Domain.md).

 Step 3.
 Create an ApplicationConfiguration for the WebLogic application.
    - Next, create an ApplicationConfiguration that uses the VerrazzanoWebLogicWorkload component you created for the WebLogic domain.